SimonCropp/Polyfill/readme.md

 If Polyfill is being consumed in a solution that produce a library (and usually a nuget), then the Polyfill nuget can be added to all projects.

-If, however, `InternalsVisibileTo` is being used to expose APIs to a test project, then the Polyfill nuget should be added only to the root library project.
+If, however, `InternalsVisibileTo` is being used to expose APIs (for example to test projects), then the Polyfill nuget should be added only to the root library project.

 ## Included polyfills